-- 197. Plaintiffs repeat and re-allege the previous factual and jurisdictional allegations in this complaint. - 198.
-Article I of the U.S. Constitution, in conjunction with the Fourteenth Amendment, requires that the federal government conduct an "actual Enumeration" of the national population every ten years by determining the "whole number of persons" in the United States and within each state for the purpose of apportioning members of the House of Representatives to the respective states according to their population.
+- 201. Plaintiffs repeat and re-allege the previous factual and jurisdictional allegations in this complaint. - Amendment, requires that the federal government conduct an "actual Enumeration" of the national population every ten years by determining the "whole number of persons" in the United States and within each state for the purpose of apportioning members of the House of Representatives to the respective states according to their population.
 U.S. Const. art.
 I, § 2, cl.
 3; id. amend.
-XIV, § 2.
+XIV, § 2. - 203.
+Congress has delegated this duty to the Secretary of Commerce, who must conduct the census in a manner consistent with the constitutional goal of equal representation and bearing a "reasonable relationship to the accomplishment of an actual enumeration of the population." - 204.
+"The population" that the census must enumerate includes all persons living in the United States, and not only U.S. citizens. - 205.
+Adding a citizenship question to the 2020 Decennial Census does not bear a "reasonable relationship to the accomplishment of an actual enumeration of the population."

-- 199. Congress has delegated this duty to the Secretary of Commerce, who must conduct the census in a manner consistent with the constitutional goal of equal representation and bearing a "reasonable relationship to the accomplishment of an actual enumeration of the population." - 200.
-"The population" that the census must enumerate includes all persons living in the United States, and not only U.S. citizens. - 201.
-Adding a citizenship question to the 2020 Decennial Census does not bear a "reasonable relationship to the accomplishment of an actual enumeration of the population." - 202.
-The citizenship question will in fact harm the accomplishment of an actual enumeration of the population.
-It will produce a significant and systemic undercount of certain groups within "the population" of the United States, including Latinos, Asian-Americans, Arab-Americans, and other immigrant communities of color. - 205.
+- 206. The citizenship question will in fact harm the accomplishment of an actual enumeration of the population.
+It will produce a significant and systemic undercount of certain groups within "the population" of the United States, including Latinos, Asian-Americans, Arab-Americans, and other immigrant communities of color. - 207.
 Defendants' Constitutional violations will cause ongoing harm to Plaintiffs and their members because, as explained, their members are immigrants of color and live in communities where immigrants of color constitute significant portions of the populations; and provide services to immigrant communities of color, and as such, these violations will deprive them of the political influence and funding to which they would be entitled by a more accurate census.